 How to Select Certain Columns using Base R

-In this section, we are going to practice selecting columns using base R. First, we will use the column indexes, and second, we will use the column names.
+In this section, we will practice selecting columns using base R. First, we will use the column indexes, and second, we will use the column names.

 Example 1: Selecting Columns by Index